 - You are transferring to another school and are not currently studying

-Note: In Canada, your on-campus recruiter maybe your university, a faculty member, a student organisation, yourself if you operate a business, a private firm, or a private contractor with some on-campus business on campus.
+Note: In Canada, your on-campus recruiter may be your university, a faculty member, a student organisation, or yourself if you operate a business, a private firm, or a private contractor with some on-campus business on campus.
 The number of working hours for international students with part-time jobs is not limited by the government of Canada.

 Working Part-Time Off-Campus

 In Canada, you can only work off-campus only if:

 - You are a student at a designated learning institution (DLI)

 - You are enrolled in a secondary-level vocational training programme or a post-secondary academic, vocational, or professional training programme